AtzoriMarco/InSituPackage/README.md

-# Build for in-situ post-processing in Catalyst and Nek5000 with Mesa
+# In-situ analysis in Catalyst and Nek5000 with Mesa

+The development of this code is part of the effort to provide new data-analysis tools for numerical simulations undergone by the *In-Situ Big Data Analysis for Flow and Climate Simulations* consortium, funded by the Swedish Foundation of Strategic Research.

+It was possible thanks to the following contributors:

+1. Mohammad Rezai and Niclas Jansson developed the adaptor between the numerical code *Nek5000* and the software for data analysis and visualization *Paraview*.
+2. Anke Friederici, Wiebke Kopp and Prof. Tino Weikauf worked on the python pipeline.
+3. Marco Atzori carried out the simulations and composed this guide.
+4. Prof. Tino Weikfauf and Prof. Philipp Schlatter supervised the work.

+## 1. In-situ adaptor

+The In-situ adaptor is developed.

+## 2. Building instructions
-These instructures were used to compile Catalyst in Nek5000, for Ubuntu 18.04 (09/12/2019), with the aim of reproducing a similar build for the HPC system *Beskow* at PDC, Stockholm (Cray XC40).
+These instructions were used to compile Catalyst in Nek5000, for Ubuntu 18.04 (09/12/2019), with the aim of reproducing a similar build for the HPC system *Beskow* at PDC, Stockholm (Cray XC40).

-## Prerequisite
+### Prerequisite

 Install packages:

 *sudo apt install build-essential cmake-curses-gui llvm mpich libboost-all-dev*